martbetz/martbetz.github.io/dedication.md

 format: page
 ---

-## To my father who died of a broken mind and my mother who died of a broken heart. ##
+To my father who died of a broken mind.

+To my mother who died of a broken heart.